radman404/Who-s-attacking-me-now--/README.md

 Usage.

-There are a few hard coded paths in the code at the minute, we will figure out a better way of doing this in later versions.
+There are a few hard coded paths in the code just now, we will figure out a better way of doing this in later versions.
 These need to be changed to point to your normalizers for logsparser, the .dat file for pygeoip and the auth.log to parse. normalizer = LN('/usr/share/normalizers') line 12 gi = pygeoip.GeoIP('/path/to/GeoLiteCity.dat') line 13 LOG = '/var/log/auth.log' line 32